 In July 2019, the Family 500+ program was extended to cover all children in all families, regardless of family income.
-In addition, children placed in foster care and care homes became eligible for the payment.
+In addition, children placed in foster care and care homes became eligible for these payments.
 Since then, the program has become a fully universal unconditional child benefit.
-After the introduction and subsequent expansion of the child benefit program, Poland became the developed country with the highest family benefit levels relative to the average wage (see Figure D.9).
+Since the introduction and subsequent expansion of the child benefit program, Poland has become the developed country with the highest family benefit levels relative to the average wage (see Figure D.6).

-Figure D.9: Family benefits as % of average wage
+Figure D.6: Family benefits as % of average wage